DataDog/serverless-plugin-datadog/README.md

 #### To Enable and Configure a Custom Monitor

 To define a custom monitor, you must define a unique serverless monitor ID string in addition to passing in the API key and Application key.
 The `query` parameter is required but every other parameter is optional.

-##### To create a custom monitor
 Define a unique serverless monitor ID string and specify the necessary parameters below.
 For further documentation on monitor parameters, see the [Datadog Monitors API](https://docs.datadoghq.com/api/latest/monitors/#create-a-monitor).

 ```
 custom: